ctcusc/django-react-boilerplate/README.md

   - Serializers to convert instances of these models to JSON are located under `/server/social_network/serializers.py`

 ## Frontend
-**Dependency Management**
+### Dependency Management
-- We are using Yarn, Facebook's proprietary package managing tool.
+We are using Yarn, Facebook's proprietary package managing tool.
 We are using it in place of NPM because it has better support for versionining and dependency control.

-- **DO NOT NPM INSTALL!**
+**NOTE: DO NOT RUN npm install**

 - `yarn install`: installs all dependencies in the `package.json` file
 - `yarn add <package-name>`: installs the given package and adds it to the yarn.lock file
 - `yarn list`: lists all of the installed packages
 - `yarn remove <package-name>`: removes the package from your node_modules and also your yarn.lock file.
 - Documentation: (https://yarnpkg.com/en/docs/cli/)

-**Folder Structure**
+### Folder Structure
-- All of our frontend files are located in the `/client` folder.
-This folder also contains the lockfiles and package.json, so perform all installs in this directory.
+All of our frontend files are located in the `/client` folder.
+This folder also contains the yarn.lock file and package.json, so perform all node package management in this directory.

-- We will be using **css modules** for our styling.
-All styles should be kept under the `/styles` folder.
+We will be using **CSS modules** for our styling.
+All **GLOBAL** styles should be kept under the `/styles` folder.

-- Each 'domain' has its own folder.
+Our app is separated into "domains" with the following folder structure:
-    - Dumb components live in `components/<domain-name>`
+    - Dumb Components live in `<domain-name>/components`
-    - Smart components live in `scenes/<domain-name>`
+    - Smart Containers live in `<domain-name>/scenes`
-    - Reducers, reducer tests, and actions live in the top-level domain section.
+    - Reducers & Actions live in `<domain-name>/`